LWUU/ML-NN_JS/README.md

 You can use it by copying the entire function to the source code or create your own library by modifying it.

-As this is the first neural network library I wrote, although I have tested all the functionalities,  the bugs can still exist.
-Also, I expected there is a lot of room to be improved for the algorithm.
-In case you (lucky enough to) find any of the bugs or have any feedback positive or negative.
-I am really looking forward to knowing it, and will try my best to make this work better!
+As this is the first neural network library I wrote, although all the functionalities have been tested, the bugs can still exist.
+On the other hand, I highly expected the room for the algorithm improvement.
+In case you (lucky enough) find a bug or have any feedback positive or negative, I am really willing to know it, and of course by working together this work will more robust and effecient.

 ### Get started by training the first NN
 You need to load the data sets fisrt, which are avaliable in . / src / Dataset.js